 The Huemul Circuit is considered to be one of the hardest hikes in Patagonia.
 Only experienced hikers should go on these.

-It goes over two mountain passes, is badly marked, and you cross rivers which sometimes requires ziplining.
+It goes over two mountain passes, is badly marked, and you cross rivers which sometimes require ziplining.
 Since it’s a very demanding hike, you wouldn’t meet a lot of people, which means that you need to prepare for emergency situations as well.

 On the other hand, the views definitely are worth it.
 There are massive glaciers, incredible mountain views, turquoise waters, and lush greenery.
 The view from Paso del Viento of the Southern Patagonian Ice field, though, definitely makes this one of the best hikes in Patagonia.